aduryagin/technical-analysis/readme.md

 1) cd frontend && npm i && npm run start
 2) cd backend && npm i && npm run start:dev
 3) cd backend/indicators && poetry install && poetry run python main.py

-If you want to create an algotrading bot or test your strategy I can help with this.
-Just send me an email :) aiduryagih@gmail.com